Or do they?

 The reason for this is sometimes given us.
 In The Charge at Feather River (also 1953) it is explained that Indians believe that if they are killed at night it will always be dark in the happy hunting ground.
 In Winchester ’73 (1950) James Stewart says that Indians think that if they die when it’s dark the Great Spirit won’t be able to find their souls.
 I see.

 Sometimes a distinction is made between tribes.
 In The Law and Jake Wade (1958) we are told that “Apaches don’t attack at night.
 But they’re the only ones.
 These are Comanches.”
-And in RKO’s Bad Lands (1939) old-timer Charlie (Francis Ford) adds to that lore by announcing that “Apaches don’t do night work.
+This is reinforced in Rider on a Dead Horse in 1962 when canny scout John Vivyan and bad guy Bruce Gordon sneak away under cover of dark, thus avoiding the pursuing Apaches.
+Already in RKO’s Bad Lands (1939) old-timer Charlie (Francis Ford) had established that lore by announcing that “Apaches don’t do night work.
 It’s against the rules of their religion.”
 Pity Darren and Audie didn’t know that.

 One wonders if there is any truth at all to the notion that some Native Americans were reluctant to fight at night for superstitious reasons.
 Maybe there’s an American Indian reader who could tell us.
 One thing is certain: the Indians of unknown tribe who attack in Red River (1948), and the Seminoles in Distant Drums (1951) hadn’t heard this particular theory.
 They attacked at night, no problem.
 Ditto the Indians in Bend of the River (1952).
 And the attack on the farm in The Searchers was a night-time one, even though we only see the daytime aftermath.